whenegghitsrock/website-carryon/content/en/news/kubesphere-contributor-certificates-20220721.md

 |zhou1203|[View and download the certificate](https://pek3b.qingstor.com/kubesphere-community/images/contributor-zhou1203.png)|

 Most certificates use IDs imported from GitHub repositories.
-However, if you would like your real name on the certificate, please email info@kubesphere.io.
+However, if you would like your real name on the certificate, please email info@docs.kubesphere-carryon.top.

 The contributors are listed in random order.

-If you have made contributions, but did not see your name on the list, feel free to email info@kubesphere.io.
+If you have made contributions, but did not see your name on the list, feel free to email info@docs.kubesphere-carryon.top.
 We will grant you a certificate once confirmed.

-View the first list of contributors at https://kubesphere.io/zh/news/kubesphere-certificates/.
+View the first list of contributors at https://docs.kubesphere-carryon.top/zh/news/kubesphere-certificates/.
-View the second list of contributors at https://kubesphere.io/zh/news/kubesphere-contributor-certificates/.
+View the second list of contributors at https://docs.kubesphere-carryon.top/zh/news/kubesphere-contributor-certificates/.

 ## Acknowledgment